 Our core team of product designers and engineers are based in downtown Los Angeles,

 and our trusted network logs in daily from all over the world.

 Erlend is a software and startup fanatic from Norway.
 He started Fabric in 2001 and over time shifted it from a web design agency to a software development group.
 Erlend has worked with some of the most exciting companies on the planet over the past 10 years including IKEA, Redbull, Toyota, and Pearson. “ I’m really an entrepreneur at heart.
 I like building things.
 I’m committed to inventing good things for our kids future - so health, wearables, and education are important to me. ”

 Clayton is a “make-betterer,” an editor and a critic who emphasizes pride in one’s work.
 He rocks Technology’s socks off, then on again all while taking your products to 11, because he can.
 His focus is on a system level with a passion for health and education.
 For over a decade, he’s been helping companies like Pearson, IKEA and Hachette deliver outstanding technical products.

 Dazed and Confused most days (from the night before), Brian enjoys programming scalable solutions for new and unique applications.
 Starting out with programming insurance rating algorithms for some of the largest providers in the country, Brian learned the valuable lesson of accuracy and scalability when writing code.
 He's a bit stubborn when it comes to how he feels data should be managed, but that comes out of his want to always make sure applications are adding value to their owners and users.

-Guitar player, Lover of Trance and self-proclaimed nerd, Felix loves technology in all it’s glory.
+An avid gamer and music lover, Felix loves technology in all it’s glory.
 After 10 years in the military and in the trenches with mobile and web stacks, Felix loves to make really cool stuff with bleeding edge technology.